imammularif/revoU-CCSE/README.md

-# 🚀 RevoU Coding Camp – Software Engineering Fundamentals
+# 🚀 RevoU Coding Camp – To-Do List Web App

 ## 📌 Project Overview
-This repository showcases my learning journey and hands-on implementation during the RevoU Coding Camp, where I built a simple web application while understanding the fundamentals of software engineering.
+This project is a simple To-Do List web application built during the RevoU Coding Camp as part of my journey in learning software engineering fundamentals.

-The main focus of this project is not only to learn concepts, but also to apply them into a real working product.
+The goal of this project is to understand how to build a functional web application while applying the Software Development Lifecycle (SDLC) from planning to deployment.

 ---

 ## 🎯 Objective
-- Understand the fundamentals of software engineering
+- Understand core concepts of software engineering
-- Learn the end-to-end development process
+- Apply end-to-end development process
-- Build a simple web application using HTML, CSS, and JavaScript
+- Build an interactive web application
-- Practice version control using Git and GitHub
+- Practice version control using Git & GitHub

 ---

+## ⚙️ Tech Stack
+- HTML
+- CSS (Tailwind CSS)
+- JavaScript
+- Git & GitHub

+---

 ## ⚙️ Development Process

 ### 1. Planning
-Defined the project idea and basic features for a To-Do List web application.
+Defined the idea of building a simple To-Do List application to manage daily tasks efficiently.

 ### 2. Design
-Structured the layout and user interface for a simple and user-friendly experience.
+Created a clean and user-friendly interface layout for better usability.

 ### 3. Implementation
 Developed the application using:
 - HTML for structure
 - CSS (Tailwind) for styling
-- JavaScript for interactivity
+- JavaScript for interactivity (adding, deleting, and managing tasks)

 ### 4. Testing & Integration
-Tested functionality to ensure all features work properly and integrated components smoothly.
+Ensured all features worked properly and integrated components smoothly.

 ### 5. Deployment
-Deployed the project using GitHub Pages for public access.
+Deployed the application using GitHub Pages for public access.

+---

+## 🌟 Features
+- ➕ Add new tasks
+- 🗑️ Delete tasks
+- ✅ Mark tasks as completed
+- 🎨 Simple and clean UI

 ---